-Following the referral the ASB Co-ordinator will do the following
+Following the referral the ASB Co-ordinator will do the following:

-- Identify the relevant social landlord (with the assistance of the anti social behaviour team caseworkers) - Contact the appropriate District Police Inspector and Housing Manager to discuss whether the Closure Protocol should be implemented. - If the Closure Protocol is agreed the ASB Co-ordinator and District Inspector will dependent on timescales either add the property to the agenda for the monthly ASB Multi Agency Planning Meeting or call a separate planning meeting. - Request an offender profile of any known residents and a profile of the disorder associated with the property from the ASB Co-ordinator for Sussex Police. - Invite all relevant parties to the meeting and request that they bring the evidence that they have accumulated of disorder and details of the attempted interventions.
+- Identify the relevant social landlord (with the assistance of the anti social behaviour team caseworkers) - Contact the appropriate District Police Inspector and Housing Manager to discuss whether the Closure Protocol should be implemented. - If the Closure Protocol is agreed upon the ASB Co-ordinator and District Inspector will dependent on timescales either add the property to the agenda for the monthly ASB Multi Agency Planning Meeting or call a separate planning meeting.
+In the case of an emergency situation, as long as there is consultation, the aim for a planning meeting can be set aside, but all agencies should be informed as a matter of some urgency.
+If felt appropriate it can be taken to the next available planning meeting for information sharing. - Request an offender profile of any known residents and a profile of the disorder associated with the property from the ASB Co-ordinator for Sussex Police. - Invite all relevant parties to the meeting and request that they bring the evidence that they have accumulated of disorder and details of the attempted interventions. - The District Inspector will continue to monitor the situation, if there is insufficient intelligence to implement the Protocol.

-4.2 The Planning Meeting Objectives:
+4.2 The Planning Meeting Objectives

-The Planning Meeting is an inter-agency meeting called to review whether a tenant should be targeted for intervention under the Protocol.
+The Multi Agency ASB Planning Meeting is a monthly inter-agency meeting which will review whether a tenant should be targeted for intervention under the Protocol.
 The meeting will decide whether the tenant will be considered as 'Vulnerable' or 'Non-Vulnerable' for the purpose of the Protocol.
 The assessment will be based upon the information available to the partnership agencies.
 Normally, each agency should be prepared at the meeting to disclose the information, which would be necessary to take an informed decision.
 The Planning Meeting decision is not a fixed decision and the Protocol will allow this decision to be changed as the process develops.

-The Planning Meeting will be an inter-agency meeting chaired by the ASB Coordinator or Police District Inspector.
+The Multi Agency ASB Planning Meeting is chaired by the ASB Co-ordinator however if this meeting is not appropriate because of timescales then a planning meeting can be chaired by either the ASB Co-ordinator or Police District Inspector.
 The meeting will consist of the lead managers from relevant services, the ASB Team solicitor and the Caseworkers / Officers directly working with the household.